ry-naveen22/warehouse-management-system/HELP.md

 ## Instructions
 1) Start SpringBoot Application by running main method of ManagementSystemApplication.java
-2) UI will be server at http://localhost:8080
+2) UI will be served at http://localhost:8080
 3) Upload Inventory.json using UploadInventory button
 ![](2022-08-22-05-30-24.png)
 4) Upload Products.json using Upload Product button